leonistheczar/nexus-chat-app-frontend/README.md

 .env.local
 ```

-Backend integrations will require environment variables as development progresses.
+Configure the required environment variables for the current development setup.

-### 4. Start development server
+### 4. Start the development server

+Using pnpm:

 ```bash
 pnpm dev
 ```

-or:
+or npm:

 ```bash
 npm run dev